-Are your children adepts of spend and are they constantly asking you to let them drive?
+Are your children speed lovers and are they constantly asking you to let them drive?
 If that’s the case this is the perfect activity for them!
 The Algarve has some of the best karting tracks in the country, such as the international karting circuit of Portimão, which hosts some of the most important motorcycle races of the world circuit.
 You can also opt for Karting de Almancil or the karting course at Marina de Albufeira, where the tight corners will test your nerves and reflexes.

 15-Stand Up Paddle